Thomas-McLean/digital-writing-folio/exercises.md

 ### Reflection on workshopping feedback:

-was able to show off a prerelease build of my Inform 7 work, Directive.
-Though the piece is still quite rough around the edges, with a lot of fragmented text and stunted progression (especially later on in the piece) I was still able to present a project that
+This week in class I was able to show off a prerelease build of my Inform 7 work, Directive.
+Though the piece is still quite rough around the edges, with a lot of fragmented text and stunted progression (especially later on in the piece) I was still able to present a project that had a reasonable degree of interactivity.
+I think I was right to be cautious about the accessibility (or lack thereof) of Inform, as some of my group members seemed to struggle quite a bit with the interface, having trouble getting past the first few prompts.
+As far as I'm concerned, that's probably more a problem (or a quirk) of the program than it is a problem with my own writing.
+Other than that, it seemed that the mai thing I needed to focus on was creating a finished experience, considering how patchy the piece is at the moment.
+My voice seemed to come through quite well, and the group's response to what they've seen already was relatively positive.
+Now it's mainly a question of doing the legwork to close it out.
+I've since tried to mess around with the css stylesheet a little, with limited success, but this won't be my main area of focus, as I think it's more important to concentrate on having a cohesive work.